seamplex/fino/doc/reference.md

 The Stress Classification Line (SCL) may be given either as a one-dimensional physical entity in the mesh or as the (continuous) spatial coordinates of two end-points.
-If the SCL is given as a `PHYSICAL_ENTITY`, the entity should be one-dimensional (i.e a line) independently of the dimension of the problem.
+If the SCL is given as a `PHYSICAL_GROUP`, the entity should be one-dimensional (i.e a line) independently of the dimension of the problem.
 If the SCL is given with `START_POINT` and `END_POINT`, the number of coordinates given should match the problem dimension (i.e three coordinates for full\ 3D problems and two coordinates for